AdobeDocs/target-dev.en/help/dev/patterns/recs-atjs/initialize-sdk.md

 **Prerequisites**

 * To use the Visitor ID/API Service, your company must be enabled for the [!DNL Adobe Experience Cloud] and have an [!UICONTROL Organization ID].
 For more information, see [Experience Cloud Requirements: Organization ID](https://experienceleague.adobe.com/docs/id-service/using/reference/requirements.html?){target=_blank} in the *Identity Service Help* guide.
 * You need the `VisitorAPI.js` file.
-Reach out to your digital marketing team to get this file.
+You should already have this file if you have [!DNL Adobe Analytics] implemented.
+This file can also be added through the [[!DNL Adobe Experience Platform] tags extension](https://experienceleague.adobe.com/docs/tags.html){target=_blank} or can be downloaded from the [Adobe Analytics Code Manager](https://experienceleague.adobe.com/docs/id-service/using/implementation/setup-analytics.html){target=_blank}.

 **Configure and refer VisitorAPI.js**